-Hormone therapy effects on social behavior and activity levels of surgically postmenopausal cynomolgus monkeys
+Hormone therapy effects on social behavior and activity levels of surgically postmenopausal cynomolgus monkeys (HTML)

 Shively,Carol A.; Wood,Charles E.; Register,Thomas C.; Willard,Stephanie L.; Lees,Cynthia J.; Chen,Haiying; Sitruk-Ware,Regine; Tsong,Yun-yen; Cline,J.Mark